 As we've seen, Jesus is on his way to Jerusalem (17:11).
 He's been teaching his disciples, along with some Pharisees (17:20-22).
 Here, after telling two parables about prayer, he gets interrupted.
 Look at 18:15.
 "Now they were bringing even infants to him that he might touch them.
 And when the disciples saw it, they rebuked them."
-Luke says it's "even infants" being brought.
+In Luke's Gospel Jesus has been helping all kinds of seemingly unimportant people.
+Now, it says "even infants" are being brought.
 These parents want Jesus to touch their little ones.
 In our culture, we might think of this as an emotional, warm and fuzzy gesture.
 But at that time, infant mortality was high.
-People couldn't be sure if a young baby would live.
+People couldn't be sure a young baby would live.
 They thought the touch of Jesus would bring health and protection.
 The disciples think these people are going too far, being too self-centered.
-They especially think that while teaching, Jesus shouldn't be interrupted by this.
+They think that while teaching, Jesus shouldn't be interrupted.

 What happens?
 Read verse 16.
 "But Jesus called them to him, saying, 'Let the little children come to me, and do not hinder them, for to such belongs the kingdom of God."
-The disciples are rebuking them, but Jesus is calling them to him.
-To the disciples this is embarrassing, but Jesus does this because it's important to him.
-Is it because he just likes babies?
+The disciples are rebuking them to go away, but Jesus is calling them to him.
+To the disciples this is embarrassing, but Jesus says this anyway because it's important to him.
+Is it because Jesus just likes babies?
 Maybe.
 But he says here, "...for to such belongs the kingdom of God."
-He's using infants to teach us about discipleship.
-What's his point?
+He's using infants to teach us about discipleship.1 What's his point?
 In verse 17 he says: "Truly, I say to you, whoever does not receive the kingdom of God like a child shall not enter it."
-He's telling us to receive the kingdom of God like a child.
 What does he mean?
-He means to receive it humbly and simply.
-Children have no problem receiving; it's normal to them.
+He means to receive the kingdom humbly and simply.
+Children have no problem receiving; to them, that's normal.
 As we follow Jesus, he wants us not to get proud and self-sufficient, but to keep growing in a humble, simple heart to receive the kingdom.
-Like a child we may be crying, laughing, smelly, or just quietly taking everything in, but Jesus wants us to come to him as we are and receive the gift of his kingdom.
+Sometimes we're like a child-crying, laughing, smelly, or just quietly taking everything in.
+Regardless, Jesus wants us to come to him just as we are and receive the gift of his kingdom.

 His words "...and do not hinder them" are also important.
-Jesus never wants us to prevent little ones from coming to him.
-Not just children but also new believers.
+Jesus never wants us to prevent little ones from coming to him-not just children but also new believers.
 How might we be hindering others from coming to Jesus?
 We may not even be aware we're doing it.
 But if we're judgmental (Rom.14:13) or insisting on our own rights (1Cor.8:9) or pushing our own ideas, or even talking too much, we're hindering people from coming to Jesus.
 We need to hear his words "do not hinder them" and take it seriously.
 Based on his words, we need to firmly decide never to put a stumbling block in anyone's way of coming to Jesus (cf. 17:1-2).